How to Set Up a Continuous Documentation with DeepDocs

 target.url

-: Must be a GitHub URL pointing to the correct file or folder path on themain
+: Must be a GitHub URL pointing to the file or folder on the docs repository.

-with proposed updates:- If the target is in the same repo, it branches from the sync branch.
+- If the target is in the same repository, the branch is created out of your current branch.

-- If the target is in an external repo, it branches from the external repo’s default branch (e.g.
+- If the target is in an external repository, the branch is created from the external repoβs branch (e.g.,

 main